coinbase/mesh-ethereum/README.md

 RAM: 16 MB minimum

-We tested `rosetta-ethereum` on an [AWS c5.2xlarge instance](https://aws.amazon.com/ec2/instance-types/c5).
+We tested `mesh-ethereum` on an [AWS c5.2xlarge instance](https://aws.amazon.com/ec2/instance-types/c5).
 This instance type has 8 vCPU and 16 GB of RAM.
-If you use a computer with less than 16 GB of RAM, it is possible that `rosetta-ethereum` will exit with an OOM error.
+If you use a computer with less than 16 GB of RAM, it is possible that `mesh-ethereum` will exit with an OOM error.
 <!-- h3 Network Settings -->
 ### Network Settings

-To increase the load `rosetta-ethereum` can handle, we recommend these actions:
+To increase the load `mesh-ethereum` can handle, we recommend these actions:

 1. Tune your OS settings to allow for more connections.
 On a linux-based OS, run the following commands to do so ([source](http://www.tweaked.io/guide/kernel)):